WasiqB/wasiqb.github.io/_appium/21-sample-config.md

 title: "Config file"
 ---

+## Sample Config File

+Config file is main resource of this framework where all the necesary config setup for servers and devices are done.
-Here we can configure all the required servers and devices.
-For naming the file, refer the details about this mentioned [here](/coteafs/appium/config-basics/).
+For naming convention of the file, refer the details mentioned [here](/coteafs/appium/config-basics/).

 ```yaml
 # Common server block.